 Rent a mountain bike

 Now that you’ve loosened up a bit it’s time to kick your perfect fall day into high gear – literally.
+Since Lake Placid has mountain bike rentals, mixing fun with fall foliage is easy.
 Rent a mountain bike from High Peaks Cyclery and hit the local trails.
 They’ll suit you up with everything you need, and they can point you toward tons of beginner trails to explore.
 While the surrounding mountains lend themselves to epic riding, there are also plenty of wide, well-groomed trails with only moderate elevation change to be found.
 The Craig Wood Trails in Lake Placid or the Hardy Road Trails in nearby Wilmington are a great place to start.
 As you gain speed peddling past the red, orange, and yellow leaves the colors will become a beautiful blur blazing like fire in your peripheral vision.
 Enjoy the swish and crunch of fallen leaves on the trail as your tires roll through.
 It’s far from your basic fall experience, but it might just become one of your new favorites!

 Go on a moose hunt